-MUTUAL FUNDS are shares of beneficial interest issued by diversified management companies that are money market mutual funds registered with the United States Securities and Exchange Commission under the Investment Company Act of 1940.
+MUTUAL FUNDS are shares of beneficial interest issued by diversified management companies that are money market mutual funds registered with the United States Securities and Exchange Commission under the Investment Company Act of 1940, as defined by Section 23701 M of the Revenue and Taxation Code.
 To be eligible for investment, these funds must strive to maintain a net asset value of \$1.00 per share at all times and:

-- a) Attain the highest ranking in the highest letter and numerical rating provided by not less than two of the three largest nationally recognized rating services; or - b) Have an investment advisor registered with the Securities and Exchange Commission with not less than five years experience investing in securities and obligations, and with assets under management in excess of five hundred million dollars; and - c) Invest solely in those securities and obligations authorized by Sections 53601 of the California Government Code.
+- a) Attain the highest ranking in the highest letter and numerical rating provided by not less than two of the three largest nationally recognized rating services; or - b) Have an investment advisor registered with the Securities and Exchange Commission with not less than five years experience investing in securities and obligations, and with assets under management in excess of five hundred million dollars; and - c) Invest solely in those securities and obligations authorized by Sections 53601 and 53635 of the California Government Code.
 Where the City's Investment Policy may be more restrictive than the State Code, the Policy authorizes investments in mutual funds that shall have minimal investment in securities otherwise restricted by the City's Policy.
 Minimal investment is defined as less than 5 percent of the mutual fund portfolio.

-Mutual fund investments shall not exceed 20% of the portfolio.
+Mutual fund investments shall not exceed 20% of the portfolio, with no more than 10% of the portfolio invested with any one institution.